 Emotions are a response to what’s going on in our environment.
 They’ll leap up and bite you, whether you want them to or not.
-Similarly, thoughts can jump up and bit you in the nose.
+Similarly, thoughts can jump up and bite you in the nose.
 You can try all you want to get control over those emotions and thoughts, but you probably won’t have much luck if you approach them head-on.
 They simply aren’t interested in being controlled.
 If you try to suppress them, they’ll get in your face even more.
-If I tell you not to think of Casper the guinea pig with the luscious thick creamy hair, how well is that likely to work?

 Even less easy is digging down to core beliefs, the foundations that are feeding into those automatic thoughts; that’s what therapy is for.
 Sometimes a whole buttload of therapy.

 What’s different in mental illness

 Mental illness appears to arise from a mix of biological (including genetic) and environmental factors.
 Science still has a ways to go in refining this, but a diathesis-stress view would be that the more biologically vulnerable someone is, the less that’s required environmentally to trigger the onset of illness.
 Even if biology isn’t the major causative factor, environmental factors can produce functional changes in the brain, as happens with PTSD.